mpv-player/mpv/DOCS/man/options.rst

     The default value is 0 seconds, which disables the caching hysteresis.
 A value of 10 seconds probably works well for most usecases.

+``--demuxer-hysteresis-bytes=<bytesize>``
+    Same as ``--demuxer-hysteresis-secs``, but specifies the hysteresis in bytes of forward buffered data instead of seconds.
+Once the demuxer limit is reached, the demuxer will not buffer ahead again until the amount of forward buffered data drops to this value.

+    This option is useful for streams with variable or unknown bitrate, where a byte-based threshold is more meaningful than a time-based one.
+It can also be combined with ``--demuxer-hysteresis-secs``.
+In that case buffering can resume when either threshold is reached.

+    The default value is 0, which disables the byte-based caching hysteresis.

 ``--prefetch-playlist=<yes|no>``
     Prefetch next playlist entry while playback of the current entry is ending (default: no).
 This merely opens the URL of the next playlist entry as soon